 The next morning gave me my first lesson (besides the aches in my seventy-something body from all that work).
 The water was all gone except for about an inch visible down the riser.
 I assumed that it had been wicked up by the soil, but there was also the possibility that it simply leaked out.
-Upon refilling it, there was water visible for days, so apparently the first fifteen gallons had been absorbed.
+Upon refilling it, there was water visible for days, so I don't really know for sure.